-The Building Science Branch is a technical services bureau made up of highly skilled subject matter experts, which develops and produces technical guidance and tools focused on fostering a disaster resilient built environment.
-Located within the FEMA Federal Insurance and Mitigation Administration's (FIMA's) Risk Reduction Division, the Building Science Branch supports the directorate's mission to reduce risk to life and property by providing state of the art technical hazard mitigation solutions for buildings.
+The Building Science Branch is a technical services bureau made up of highly skilled SMEs, which develops and produces technical guidance and tools focused on fostering a disaster resilient built environment.
+Located within the FEMA Federal Insurance and Mitigation Administration's (FIMA's) Risk Reduction Division, the Building Science Branch supports the directorate's mission to reduce risk to life and property by providing state-of-the-art technical hazard mitigation solutions for buildings.